TBTS-2011/Student-Management-System/README.md

 ## About this application:

-This is a very simple application that is made with Python and is used for storing School/Collage student's bio data.
-The code can be edited/customized to allow data storage and manipulation using SQL.
-The version I recommend is the Latest release of MySQL database.
-This application only uses two modules; therefore, it is very flexible and can be easily edited without installing too many modules.
+This is a very simple program that is made using Python and is used for storing School/Collage student's bio data.
+The code can be edited/customized and the server side can also be edited/customized to allow data storage, manipulation and adding extra feilds using SQL.
+The version we recommend you to use is the Latest release of MySQL database.
+This application only uses two packages; therefore, it is very flexible and can be easily customized without installing too many packages.

 ### Contents:

-This program contains:
+#### This program contains:

 - Buttons (present in the left frame) to:
   - Delete